Susan Crabtree

-Susan Crabtree is an author and an award-winning journalist who currently serves as a senior national political correspondent for RealClearPolitics and a fellow with the Government Accountability Institute.
+Susan Crabtree is an American author and an award-winning journalist who currently serves as a senior national political correspondent for RealClearPolitics and a fellow with the Government Accountability Institute.
 She previously served as a senior writer for The Washington Free Beacon and spent five years as a White House Correspondent for the Washington Examiner.
 Prior stints include seven years as a senior editor and investigative reporter for The Hill.
 She is a frequent guest political analyst on Fox News, Newsmax, CNN, as well as numerous radio shows.
-She also has appeared on several podcasts, including the Charlie Kirk show, the Dan Bongino show, the Megyn Kelly show, the Ben Shapiro show, the Hillsdale College podcast, and Judicial Watch's "On Watch" with Chris Farrell.

 Crabtree also is the winner of the Dao Award for investigative reporting, which includes a $100,000 stipend.
-She won the award, which is sponsored by the Young Americans for Freedom's National Journalism Center, in November 2024 after breaking several blockbuster stories on the Secret Service’s failures during and after the assassination attempts against Donald Trump, contributing to the resignation of Secret Service Director Kimberly Cheatle.
+She won the award, which is sponsored by the Young Americans for Freedom's National Journalism Center, in November 2024 after breaking several blockbuster stories on the Secret Service's failures during and after the assassination attempts against Donald Trump, contributing to the resignation of Secret Service Director Kimberly Cheatle.
 Her previous reporting on Secret Service lapses and corruption preceded the resignation of a previous Secret Service director, Julia Pierson.

 Crabtree is a native Californian who has spent three decades uncovering corruption, bribery, waste, and abuse in federal and state governments, prompting several investigations by the FBI, as well as House and Senate ethics committees.
 She is also known for her coverage of religious freedom issues and parental rights, and served as a 2016 media fellow at Stanford's Hoover Institution.
 In 2025, Crabtree appeared as a guest speaker at the Reagan Ranch Center in Santa Barbara and at the Heritage Foundation's annual symposium of lawyers and legal scholars.

-Crabtree is also the author “Fool’s Gold: The Radicals, Con-Artists, and Traitors Who Killed the California Dream and Now Threaten Us All.”
-The book, released in March 2025, exposes California’s corruption.
+Crabtree is also the author "Fool's Gold: The Radicals, Con-Artists, and Traitors Who Killed the California Dream and Now Threaten Us All."
+The book, released in March 2025, exposes California's corruption.